song12a/border/README.md

 - Processing very large meshes that don't fit in memory
 - Parallel simplification of mesh partitions
 - Preserving geometric details at partition boundaries
+- Ensuring accurate QEM calculations with topological context

+## Key Features

+### 2-Ring Neighborhood Support

+The implementation now includes topology-based 2-ring neighborhood calculation for each partition:

+- **Core Vertices**: Vertices within the spatial bounds of a partition
+- **2-Ring Extension**: Vertices within 2 edges of the core vertices
+- **Accurate QEM**: The 2-ring provides sufficient topological context for accurate quadric error metric calculations
+- **Border Preservation**: Vertices in the 2-ring extension are preserved during simplification to maintain mesh coherence

+This satisfies the requirements of the Minimal Simplification Domain (MDD) as described in the paper "Out-of-Core Framework for QEM-based Mesh Simplification."

 ## Files